rudsonalves/finances/README.md

 # Changes:

+## 2023/09/07 - version 0.99.15

+In this commit, changes were made to add the `userBudgetRef` attribute to control the app's statistical reference.
+At the same time, optimizations were made for writing app control attributes in the `usersTable` table.
+This was done to optimize the device resource usage when changing these attributes, by updating only the necessary attribute instead of rewriting the entire user record.
+The details of the changes are described below:

+ * `lib/common/constants/app_constants.dart`:
+   - Isolated the `StatisticMedium` enum in this constants module.
+ * `lib/common/models/user_db_model.dart`:
+   - Added the `StatisticMedium userBudgetRef` attribute.
+   - Added methods `Future<void> updateUserBudgetRef()`, `updateUserGrpShowGrid()`, `updateUserGrpIsCurved()`, `updateUserGrpShowDots()`, and `updateUserGrpAreaChart()` for making specific updates in the database.
+ * `lib/features/statistics/statistic_card/statistic_card.dart`:
+   - Graphical attribute updates are now handled by specialized methods `updateUserGrpShowGrid`, `updateUserGrpIsCurved`, `updateUserGrpShowDots`, and `updateUserGrpAreaChart`.
+ * `lib/features/statistics/statistic_controller.dart`:
+   - Removed the `StatisticMedium` enum from this module to `app_constants.dart` as described above.
+   - The `_statReferenceType` attribute is now initialized with the `userBudgetRef` attribute of `currentUser` (via `locator.get<CurrentUser>()`) in the `init()` method of the controller.
+   - Updating `currentUser` in the data layer is done through the `updateUserBudgetRef` method described above.
+ * `lib/repositories/user/sqflite_user_repository.dart`:
+ * `lib/repositories/user/user_repository.dart`:
+   - Added methods `Future<void> updateUserBudgetRef(UserDbModel user)`, `updateUserGrpShowGrid(UserDbModel user)`, `updateUserGrpShowDots(UserDbModel user)`, `updateUserGrpIsCurved(UserDbModel user)`, and `updateUserGrpAreaChart(UserDbModel user)` to update the respective attributes in the database.
+At this level, the interface between the database and the `UserDbModel` object (and `CurrentUser`) is implemented.
+ * `lib/services/database/database_helper.dart`:
+ * `lib/services/database/sqflite_helper.dart`:
+   - The database has been updated to Schema Version 1.0.03, with the addition of the `userBudgetRef` attribute to the `usersTable` table.
+   - The necessary migration script for adding the `userBudgetRef` column to the `usersTable` table in the database has been added to the migration script list.
+   - The creation of the `usersTable` table has been updated to include the new `userBudgetRef` attribute.
+   - Methods `Future<int> updateUserBudgetRef(String id, int budgetRef)`, `updateUserGrpShowGrid(String id, int grpShowGrid)`, `updateUserGrpShowDots(String id, int grpShowDots)`, `updateUserGrpIsCurved(String id, int grpIsCurved)`, and `updateUserGrpAreaChart(String id, int grpAreaChart)` have been added to effect changes to the database content for user attributes.

 ## 2023/09/06 - version 0.99.14

 In this commit, I made several implementations to get the budget page up and running.
 The BudgetPage is complete, with only a few adjustments needed on the statisticsPage and some tweaks throughout the code.
 The changes in this commit were: